danwolfgang/mt-plugin-more-custom-fields/readme.md

   but easy to use.
 This field type provides a reusable Multi-Line text field.
   When saved, each Multi-Line text field has a time stamp saved with it.

+* Reciprocal Entry Association: used to link two entries together.
+When editing Entry A and linking Entry B, an association from Entry B back to Entry A is automatically created.
+When deleting an association, the reciprocal is also removed.
+The best part: on the Edit Entry screen is a link to edit the reciprocal Entry, allowing authors to easily jump between Entries.

+* Reciprocal Page Association: just like Reciprocal Entry Association, but for Pages.

 # Prerequisites